Sparkling Starts: Building a Joyful Kindergarten Homeschool

 Choosing the Right Curriculum

-Selecting the perfect kindergarten homeschool curriculum in the best states of homeschooling is one of the most important decisions you'll make as a starting homeschooling parent.
+Selecting the perfect kindergarten homeschool curriculum in the best states of homeschooling is one of the most important decisions you'll make as a homeschooling parent.
 By keeping your child's unique learning style, interests, and developmental needs in mind, you'll be well on your way to finding a curriculum that sparks joy and fosters a love of learning.

 • 1.